will-berg/assignment4/report.md

 ## Test results

 > All the implemented tests passed for #1803, there were no tests to add to #1696.
+> The test suite output before our implementation can be found in `tests/test_out_before.txt` and the output after can be found in `tests/test_out_after.txt`

 ## UML class diagram and its description
 > Link to the UML diagram can be found [here](https://user-images.githubusercontent.com/47883315/222398651-e64e059b-6f5d-4f67-ad5c-6b37668a6548.png)